andresmg/educlick/wp-content/plugins/cookies-and-content-security-policy/readme.txt

 * Divi
 * Beaver Builder
 * WPBakery Page Builder
+* Elementor

 = I'm using a custom path in my WordPress setup and now the plugin doesn't work.
 What do I do? =

 This happens if you are using for example Bedrock by Roots.

-Go to the plugins folder, and in the folder *cookies-and-content-security-policy*, rename the file *cookies-and-content-security-policy-vars-sample.php* to *cookies-and-content-security-policy-vars.php* and save it to your plugins folder.
+Go to the plugins folder, and in the folder *cookies-and-content-security-policy*, rename the file *cookies-and-content-security-policy-vars-sample.php* to *cookies-and-content-security-policy-vars.php* and save it to your plugins root folder (/plugins/).
 After that, change this line:
 *$wp_load_path = '/your/custom/path/to/wp-load.php';* so that the path reflects your server path to wp-load.php.
-The value can also be relative, like *../../../../wp-load.php*.
+The value can also be relative, like *../../../../wp/wp-load.php*.

 == Screenshots ==